-Natural mosquito repellents are gaining popularity.
+Natural mosquito repellents are gaining popularity, as their chemical-free ingredients are better for your health and the environment.
 Read on for information about some of the most well-known natural repellents.

 [Read More][Read Less]

 Insect Repellent Benefits:

 *Good for health & environment

 This is currently recognized as the most effective natural mosquito repellent.
 A 2002 study found that lemon eucalyptus provided about 2 hours of mosquito protection from just one application.
 A similar study by the US Department of Agriculture found that natural lemon eucalyptus repellents worked better than synthetic repellents with 7% DEET.

 These are ranked second best on the list of natural repellents.
 One study found that a repellent with these ingredients provided about an hour and a half of protection, and a study by the US Department of Agriculture found that this product was more effective than a 7% DEET repellent.